 Key Personnel.

-In the event that Contractor fails to provide and/or replace all Key Personnel as required by Sections 6.2, 6.3, or 6.4, 6.9, the Consortium will provide Contractor with two (2) weeks in which to provide such Key Personnel, after which, at its option, Consortium may reduce Contractor’s monthly charges by One Thousand Dollars ($1,000) for each workday and for each Key Personnel member not working under this Agreement until the earliest of: (a) the assignment or reassignment of such Key Personnel member(s) to the Project, or (b) the Consortium’s Executive Director’s written approval of a replacement for or the diversion of such Key Personnel member(s).
+In the event that Contractor fails to provide and/or replace all Key Personnel as required by Sections 6.2, 6.3, or 6.4, 6.9, the Consortium will provide Contractor with two (2) weeks, or such other time as the parties may agree in writing, in which to provide such Key Personnel, after which, at its option, Consortium may reduce Contractor’s monthly charges by One Thousand Dollars ($1,000) for each workday and for each Key Personnel member not working under this Agreement until the earliest of: (a) the assignment or reassignment of such Key Personnel member(s) to the Project, or (b) the Consortium’s Executive Director’s written approval of a replacement for or the diversion of such Key Personnel member(s), which approval will not unreasonably be withheld.
 In addition, in the event (a) Contractor fails to meet any of the requirements in the Service Level Agreements (SLAs), which are incorporated by reference into this Agreement, and as referenced in Section 13.3, (b) such failure is due to the non-performance of any Key Personnel, (c) the Consortium has notified Contractor that its failure to meet the requirements of any SLA is due to the non-performance of any Key Personnel; and (d) Contractor nonetheless chooses to retain the non-performing Key Personnel in his/her/their position on the Project, then the Liquidated Damages specified in Section 13.3 shall double.

 Service Level Agreements (SLAs).